Our Pole Buildings – The Hansen Pole Building Difference

 This is a very confusing subject.
 Most pole buildings are sold by eave height.
 Eave height is the measure from the bottom of the pressure treated skirt (or splash) board to the top of the sidewall where it meets the roof steel.
 To determine interior clear height, the thickness of the roof purlins (typically 6 or 8 inches), the roof trusses (six inches or more) and the concrete floor thickness need to be deducted.

 While Hansen Pole Buildings would prefer to sell our buildings by INTERIOR CLEAR HEIGHT, this concept is contrary to industry sales practices.
-We design our buildings to allow for the maximum amount of useable interior clear height in relationship to eave height.
+We design our buildings to allow for the maximum amount of usable interior clear height in relationship to eave height.
 In most cases, the remaining measure from the top of the future concrete floor to the bottom of the roof trusses will be only 10 inches less than the eave height.
-This is the true measure of useable space.
+This is the true measure of usable space.

 We Email, FAX or surface mail the estimate to you.
 It will clearly indicate if the building is priced as being eave or interior clearance height.